pinak95/pinak95/README.md

 - :school: I am a `Senior Student` at Devang Patel Institute of Advance Technology and Research

-- :technologist: I love using Software as a solution for every `Problem`
+- :technologist: I love `Developing` Software as a solution for every `Problem`

 - :student: I’m currently learning: `Web Development` and `App Development`.